Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 * el - the element the output should be added to.
 * sourceSettings - settings object for the source the control is linked to.
 * response - the response from Elasticsearch to be formatted by the function.

+**template**

+Template for the content to add to the output div.
+Defaults to empty.

 .. _elasticsearch-report-helper-dataGrid: